 Individuals who are unable to spit; these individuals may not be able to provide a sample using our collection kit.
 Drool (found outside the mouth) does not contain sufficient amounts of DNA for analysis; only saliva (found inside the mouth) can be used.

 Individuals who are undergoing a medical treatment that reduces your white blood cell count, such as chemotherapy; these individuals are advised to wait at least two weeks after the last treatment or until the white blood cell count has returned to normal.

 Individuals who have received a bone marrow transplant.
 In the event that the analysis was successful, it still would be unclear whether the results were based on DNA from you or from your donor.

-If you have purchased the 23andMe® service for someone who is unable to provide a sample, you can give the unregistered collection tube to someone else, or you can request a refund.
+If you have purchased the 23andMe® service for someone who is unable to provide a sample, you can give the unregistered collection tube to someone else, or you can request a refund per our refund policy.
 It is during the registration process that a collection tube is connected with a specific person.
 If the collection tube has been registered, please contact us from the registered email address and we will outline the available options.